Hexicube/Spice-of-Life-Apple-Edition/README.md

 This mod also features 3 commands:

 - /solapple size
-    Tells you the number of unique foods you've eaten, as well as and how many more you need to eat until your next milestone.
+    Tells you the number of unique foods you've eaten, as well as how many groups are unfinished.
 - /solapple clear
     Clears the stored list of unique foods a player has eaten and resets their heart count.
 This is useful for testing when editing the config or when you want to start over.
 - /solapple sync